-Hatch & Scratch provides local artists, at any point in their career working in live performance or interested in exploring live performance with the opportunity to scratch, explore, and experiment with the most embryonic of ideas in a supported environment.
+The Hatch Programme provides Northern Ireland based artists, at any point in their career, across all art forms, with the opportunity to scratch, explore, and experiment with the most embryonic of ideas in a supported environment.

 Amanda Verlaque: Verlaque has showcased work at Outburst Queer Arts Festival and is an ACNI SIAP recipient.
 Amanda's idea for Hatch & Scratch, A Kink in The Brain, explores how injustice and inequality impact the mental health and wellbeing of the LGBTQ+ community.